Cartmanishere/zippyshare-scraper/README.md

 This script is particularly useful when working on remote servers where you don't have access to gui software.

+### NOTICE :

+Zippyshare recently changed their page source code.
+If you were using a previous version of this script, it will fail invariably.
+Use the latest updated version.

 ### Dependencies :

 1. You need Python 3 environment to execute the script.
 You can easily install it from [here](https://www.python.org/downloads/).